tnn130130/lidgren-client-server-sample/README.md

-Project for analyzing client-servera application architecture with Lidgren Networking Library and Monogame
+Project for analyzing client-server application architecture with Lidgren Networking Library and Monogame

 The project is adapted from https://github.com/lidgren/lidgren-network-gen3 and upgraded to run on .NET 6 with a functional client server sample.